ismaelramos.dev

 Lazy loading routes

-Lastly, I'm going to show you how to lazy loading routes.
-You have to do it while defining the bootstrap:
+Lastly, here’s how to lazy-load routes.
+You set it up when defining the bootstrap:

 {